Rushyo/VindicateTool/README.md

 The service supports all flags the CLI app does except `-e` (event logs are always enabled).

 ## Useful Stuff

+### Build prerequisites

+Requires .NET Framework 4.5.2 and Visual Studio 2015 or higher to build.
+Pre-compiled binaries are available under ReleaseBinaries.

 ### Important Event IDs